italktocomputers/MezeyLinux/README.md

 `sudo mount /dev/sdb1 $MEZEY_DIR`

+> **Note**
+>
-**\>>> For convenience, make sure the user you are logged in as has read and write permissions to the $MEZEY\_DIR directory.
-For example, if you are logged in as the default user, you can use the command below:**
+> For convenience, make sure the user you are logged in as has read and write permissions to the $MEZEY\_DIR directory.
+For example, if you are logged in as the default user, you can use the command below:

 `sudo chown 1000:1000 $MEZEY_DIR`